 Between September 2016 and 2017, Seth Pimlott ran workshops with community groups including Escuela Gabriel Garcia Marquez, a Spanish-language Saturday School in Kennington; Sin Fronteras, a young women’s support and political advocacy group organised by the Latin American Women’s Rights Service; Cali Swing Dance School, the largest salsa academy in the UK ; and activists from the Pueblito Paisa campaign in Seven Sisters.
 The workshops explored the intersection of personal biographies with national histories, including the violent conflicts that forced some families to flee abroad.
 Collective and creative engagement with these histories became the basis for reimagining personal narratives, which has informed the story told in La Escuela.

 The film takes the form of a school assembly, incorporating and reinterpreting the complex musical and aesthetic heritage of the community.
 The lead character is Mariana, a female spirit, an avatar of the intellectual and imaginative work of the women involved in the project.
 She guides us through a story of migration, hardship and the coming together of communities in the face of the systemic forces that threaten them.
 Three individuals from the participating organisations play Mariana at different stages of her life: as a young child growing up in Colombia, as a teenager arriving into the UK, and then as an adult who has established a life and set up La Escuela Gabriel Garcia Marquez.

 Seth is delighted to have exceeded his Crowdfunder fundraising target (2017)!
 Shooting is due to begin in Spring 2018.

 You can watch a short video about the project created for the crowdfunder, here:

 Visit this page or subscribe to our mailing list if you'd like to keep updated on this film.
-It will be launched in July 2018.
+It will be launched in Autumn 2018.

 Find out more about Seth Pimlott.